scholarslab/digital-collect-toolkit/docs/omeka-setup/custom-theme.md

 | ![Screen shot of Omeka Admin theme content]({{ site.url }}{{ site.baseurl }}/assets/images/theme-content-3.png) | ![Screen shot of public site content]({{ site.url }}{{ site.baseurl }}/assets/images/content-4.png) |
 | ![Screen shot of Omeka Admin theme content]({{ site.url }}{{ site.baseurl }}/assets/images/theme-content-4.png) | ![Screen shot of public site content]({{ site.url }}{{ site.baseurl }}/assets/images/content-2.png) |

 Use the toolbox buttons to format your content, add headings, links, and lists.
 Our site uses 'Heading 2' (or the h2 tag) for these content box headings.
-By clicking the 'source code' button, you can edit the html source code directly, if you'd like.
+By clicking the 'source code' button `<>`, you can edit the html source code directly, if you'd like.
 Below is an example of our HTML source code:

 | HTML | Public Site |
 |:------------------|:------------------|